sandeepkumaar/react-starter-vite/readme.md

 React starter template for personal reference.
 Will keep this template upto date with latest technologies and share the rationale behind choosing each one of them

-Includes react-router, Lazy loading, code splitting with
+Includes react-router v6(DataRouter), Lazy loading, code splitting with
 - Typechecking:   tsc`
 - Linting: `eslint` `husky`
 - Unit tests: `tape` `happydom` `react-testing-library`